 People decide to participate in clinical trials for many reasons.
 For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
 Other people volunteer for clinical trials because they know that these studies are the only way to make progress in treating osteosarcoma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future children and teens with osteosarcoma.

-Sometimes people have concerns that, by participating in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
-The use of placebos in cancer clinical trials is rare.
-When a placebo is used in a study, it is done with the full knowledge of the participants.
+Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
+The use of placebos in cancer clinical trials is rare overall and especially uncommon in childhood cancer research.
 Find out more about placebos in cancer clinical trials.